In this hands-on, long-term review of the

 These boots have held up wonderfully so far, and I expect them to last for many years of wear, but only time will tell.

-I expect the crepe sole to wear thin long before the upper reaches the end of its life, which begs the question:
+The crepe sole is super comfy, but I expect it to wear thin long before the upper reaches the end of its life, which begs the question:

 Can these crepe sole Chelsea boots be resoled?